Sweden international yearling sale

 3.2 Yearling Sale reserves the right to inspect and select among registered horses.

-3.3 The registration fee is SEK 17,500 and will be invoiced after completion of the selection on 5 April 2023.
-The registration fee for any late registration is SEK 25,000.
-The recall commission is 5% of the recall amount over SEK 300,000.
+3.3 The registration fee is SEK 7,000 and will be invoiced in june 2022.
+Sales commission of 5% on the sales amount up to SEK 200,000 is added.
+The registration fee for any late registration is SEK 10,000.
+The recall commission is 5% of the recall amount.

 3.5 Absence of horse due to acute or contagious disease that can be proven with a veterinary certificate approved by the Yearling Sale, no withdrawal fee will be charged.
 Please note that the registration fee is non-refundable.

 3.6 If a horse is absent, the registration fee will only be refunded in cases where the horse has died.
 If a horse has to be ironed at the auction site, the auctioneer in the secretariat must be contacted.
 If the horse deviates without the consent of the auctioneer, the registration fee will not be refunded.

 3.7 In the event of late payment of the registration fee, the Seller’s horse may be withdrawn and the place offered to another Seller.